Do you want to add a custom field to your WooCommerce checkout page?

 - Password entry that secures sensitive information

-- Date to select a specific date from a calendar popup
+- Date to select a specific date from a calendar pop-up

 - DateTime combination input